hlynch/Bayesian2020/Week-3-lecture.Rmd

 We need a prior for N, and since N is discrete we need a discrete distribution for this prior.
 Jeffrey’s prior in this case would be $p(N) \propto 1/N$.
 (See text box for more information about Jeffrey's prior; we will not go into much detail and for the example here, you just need to know that the prior is $\propto 1/N$.)

-The posterior distribution is then given by
+The posterior distribution is then given by:

 $$
 p(N) \propto \frac{N!}{(N-y)!y!}0.5^{N} \times \frac{1}{N} = \frac{(N-1)!}{(N-y)!}0.5^{N}